 This is the unforgiving, cruel world that Iñárritu has explored all through his career and The Revenant is the most elemental portrait yet, but it also slips into Terrence Malick-like visions of magical realism; one scene ends with the camera following the embers of a campfire into the night sky, where they seem become the stars themselves, while the dead appear as benign visions in the snowy world to push him on.
 It’s grueling and bloody and majestic and immersive, a film transport theater audiences back hundreds of years.
 Home video may not have the same power to transport, what with smaller screens and modern-day distractions in your home viewing setting, but the imagery and performances are impressive under any conditions.

 Leonardo DiCaprio finally won his Academy Award for Best Actor, Iñárritu won his second directing Oscar in row, and Lubezki won this third Oscar in three years for cinematography.

-Also on DVD and Blu-ray with the documentary “A World Unseen,” a 44-minute production that was originally released on YouTube in early 2016 (you can view it above) and a still gallery.
+The DVD and Blu-ray releases feature the documentary “A World Unseen,” a 44-minute production that was originally released on YouTube in early 2016 (you can view it above) and a still gallery.